As a sales leader, you may feel you have to choose between a scalable process and flexible personalization.

 The digital sales room software category is crowded and complex, but here's how we'd break it down:

-• There are also digital sales room point solutions (like Aligned) that were purpose-built to create deal rooms and tend to have a more modern, web-based approach.
+- There are also digital sales room point solutions (like Aligned) that were purpose-built only for creating deal rooms and tend to have a more modern, web-based approach.

 Within this landscape, our top picks are: